keithalewis/math/yo.md

 \newcommand\mb[1]{\mathbf{#1}}

 Nobody understands the Yoneda lemma, where by _nobody_ I mean _I_ don't understand the Yoneda lemma.
-As Von Neumann said, "you don't understand math, you just get used to it."
+As Von Neumann said, "You don't understand math, you just get used to it."
 This short exegesis is my attempt to get used to it.

 The Yoneda lemma is similar to Cayley's theorem that states